TrendingTechnology/flappy-bird/README.md

 ## Installation and Usage

 ### Using terminal (on Window)
-Make sure you installed python before, you can check by copy and paste this to terminal
+Make sure you installed python before, you can check that by copy and paste this to your terminal
 ```
 python --version
 ```